Light-Enhanced Spin Fluctuations and d-Wave Superconductivity at a Phase Boundary

-This work was supported at SLAC and Stanford University by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under Contract No. DE-AC02-76SF00515.
-A portion of the computational work was performed using the resources of the National Energy Research Scientific Computing Center supported by the U.S. Department of Energy, Office of Science, under Contract No. DE-AC02-05CH11231.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under Contract No. DE-AC02-76SF00515.
+Y.W. was supported by the Stanford Graduate Fellowship in Science and Engineering, and the Postdoctoral Fellowship in Quantum Science of the Harvard-MPQ Center for Quantum Optics.
+C.-C. C. is supported in part by the National Science Foundation under Grant No. OIA-1738698.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.